Young Tatiana Calderón, winning a go kart race. 📸 Alfa Romeo Media

 Related: 9 Reasons You Should Consider the Alfa Romeo Stelvio for Your Next SUV

-Tatiana Calderon prepares for a double race. 📸 Alfa Romeo media
+Tatiana Calderon prepares for a double race.
+Photo: Alfa Romeo media

 Hard Work Pays Off

-Calderón spends 3 hours a few times a week in a simulator which she is able to connect with the engineers virtually (because of Covid).
+Calderón spends three hours a few times a week in a simulator where she is able to connect with the engineers virtually (because of Covid).
 It’s important for her to build strength for the sport.
 In fact, her neck grew by 9 cm since she began training, but those are the things that come with this type of dream job.

-On her down time, Calderón enjoys drinking coffee, nature, riding her bicycle, unplugging and watching Netflix.
+In her down time, Calderón enjoys drinking coffee, nature, riding her bicycle, and watching Netflix.

 Tatiana’s Message for Girls Who Dream of Racing